jadecobra/python_tdd_exercises/source/exceptions/type_error/TypeError.rst

     none = None

-  the terminal_ is your friend and shows TypeError_
+  the terminal_ is your friend, and shows TypeError_

   .. code-block:: shell